The skaters who could be North Korea's only medal hope

 - Talks on North Korea's participation take place Tuesday

-(CNN)As the Winter Olympics kick off next month, all eyes will be on the Gangneung Ice Arena in PyeongChang -- especially if figure skaters Ryom Tae Ok and Kim Ju Sik take to the ice.
+(CNN)As the Winter Olympics kick off next month, all eyes will be on the Gangneung Ice Arena in Pyeongchang -- especially if figure skaters Ryom Tae Ok and Kim Ju Sik take to the ice.

 Thanks to an extraordinary thawing of tensions between their homeland and the hosts of the 2018 Games, neighbor and rival South Korea, the pair's hopes of competing, once slim, may be resurrected Tuesday during the first face-to-face talks between the two countries in two years.